SAP/spartacus-docs/_pages/contributing/definition-of-done.md

 - [Accessibility]({{ site.baseurl }}{% link _pages/dev/accessibility/best-practices/a11y-best-practices.md %})

-- UI/UX guidelines still need to be defined.
+- UI/UX guidelines are a work in progress.

-## Code guidelines
+## Coding guidelines

 The Spartacus team adopted the following set of rules to keep the Spartacus code readable and maintainable.
 As a contributor, we ask you to please follow these rules (even if you find them violated somewhere).
 When a file is consistently not following these rules and adhering to the rules would make the code worse, follow the local style.